 I sent my kids to school with a plastic container that had as many things that I could think of to help them if they weren’t feeling well or just needed some first aid.
 From band-aids to allergy pills, the box was filled and I told them to wash their hands and change their sheets and toothbrush as often as possible.

-If their illness requires an emergency room, there are four emergency rooms within 15 minutes of campus, Baptist Beaches Medical Center, Baptist Emergency at Town Center, Mayo Clinic Hospital and St. Vincent’s Medical Center Southside.
-Have your student fill out and drop off a medical release form when they begin college.
+If their illness requires an emergency room, there are four emergency rooms within 15 minutes of campus, Baptist Beaches Medical Center, Baptist Emergency at Town Center, Mayo Clinic Hospital.
+Have your students fill out and drop off a medical release form when they begin college.
 It is up to them as to how much access they want to allow you.
 There is nothing worse than calling to find out how your sick or injured student is and being told the doctor is not authorized to talk with you.

 Have a discussion before dropping them off at college with an emergency plan.
 This should include having your student’s roommate or friend’s phone number, especially if they are accompanying them to the ER.
 I had my daughter add a phone contact titled ICE (In Case of Emergency) in the event she was unable to communicate.
-You can add that info whether you have an iPhone or Android.
-For instructions, click here.
+You can add that info whether you have an iPhone or Android, instructions.
 Have them enter their Medical ID information.
 This information allows medical personnel to access even on a locked phone and includes allergies, emergency contact information, and other crucial information.
 Be sure your student has a copy of their insurance card